Tests and treatments

 Post-operative discomfort or several complications may occur after a TEM:

 As the rigid tube remains in place throughout the procedure, the sphincter is stretched for a long time.
-This sometimes results in temporary, relative weakness of the sphincter after the procedure which means that, in rare cases, you may unexpectedly leak gas.
+This sometimes results in temporary, relative weakness of the sphincter after the procedure.
+As a result, infrequent unintentional loss of gas may occur.
 This discomfort is usually resolved very quickly.

 For the same reason, some patients have a sense of swelling of the anus similar to having haemorrhoids after the procedure.
 This pressure will also resolve naturally.

-Severe pain does usually not occur, unless the resection was in the lower section of the rectum (the mucous membrane is a lot more sensitive in this area).
+Severe pain is generally absent.
+However, this is possible when the resection was around the lower section of the rectum (the mucous membrane is a lot more sensitive in this area).

 Because a wound is created on the inside of the rectum during this procedure, internal bleeding may occur.
-This is a possibility especially when the wound is left open.
-Discrete blood loss in the stools is a regular occurrence in the first few days and is no reason for concern.
+This subsequent bleeding is a possibility especially when the wound defect is left open.
+Discrete blood loss in the stools is a regular occurrence in the first few days.
+This is not a cause for concern.

 Results